mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 [Pic of details](https://mesosphere.com/wp-content/uploads/2018/04/pasted-image-0-22.png)

-So some of the remaining CPU resources are in a different[Mesos resource role](http://mesos.apache.org/documentation/latest/roles/) and so cannot be used by our application which runs in role `*` (which is the default role).
+So some of the remaining CPU resources are in a different [Mesos resource role](http://mesos.apache.org/documentation/latest/roles/) and so cannot be used by our application which runs in role '*' (which is the default role).

 To check the roles of different resources let us have a look at the state-summary endpoint, which you can access via https://<master-ip>/mesos/state-summary.